 Our buddha-nature is exactly the same as this example.
 Even though we have ignored it for years, and accumulated lots of negative karma through unskillful actions, our essence remains pristine.
 But if we leave it buried under the muck of obscuration, we make the same mistake as someone leaving a diamond covered in the mud.
 Sentient beings are just Buddhas covered with lots of mud!

 Qualities of Buddha-nature

 Instead, we can begin to dig.
 We can wash away all the negative elements so that our natural radiance shines forth.
 And we can do this by listening to the Dharma, performing virtuous deeds, accumulating merit, developing compassion, and perfecting wisdom.
 Because our nature already is perfect, it does contain all the qualities.
 There is no difference between our nature and the Buddha’s once all the mud is washed away.
 Our buddha-nature naturally has bodhicitta; it is emptiness.

 During the next several weeks make a point of reminding yourself of buddha-nature.
 When you first wake in the morning, recall your great fortune in having a precious human body.
 In addition, think to yourself,

 “I have buddha-nature.
 And all beings equally have buddha-nature”.

 This doesn’t take a long time, but if you let those thoughts sink in they can have a very profound effect.
 We can see that this thought alone is incredibly empowering.
 Moreover, it is not just a hope or a wish.
 This IS the nature of all beings.
 Can you feel confident about that?

 Then, as you climb out of bed and prepare to go about your day make the firm intention to uncover the hidden buddha-nature.

 Throughout your day, as emotions or problems arise (and they will!) try to touch in again with this reminder.
 And observe how that changes your reaction.
-Does it allow you to maintain more calm presence?
+Does it allow you to maintain a more calm presence?
 And how does it change the way you treat others?